El Raval: Community spaces

-Delimitations
+Boundaries

 The northern border of the neighborhood is marked by Plaça Catalunya and Plaça Universitat, and the street which connects them, Carrer de Pelai.
-It ends in the east with La Rambla, and in the west and south, the neighborhood is delimited by Ronda de Sant Antoni, Ronda de Sant Pau and Avinguda del Paral·lel.
+It ends in the east with La Rambla, and in the west and south, the neighborhood is bordered by Ronda de Sant Antoni, Ronda de Sant Pau and Avinguda del Paral·lel.

-Crime

-El Raval is one of Barcelona's most dangerous neighborhoods, with frequent robberies.
-There is substantial police concern about drug crime and fighting.
-The police have been struggling to control the use and sale of heroin in the neighborhood where it has taken a foothold among marginalized residents.
-40% of the residents of the Raval live at risk of social exclusion.

 Landmarks

 There are a few historical monuments such as the Monastery of Sant Pau del Camp, as well as newer additions such as the Rambla del Raval, and the MACBA (the Contemporary Art Museum of Barcelona) or the Centre de Cultura Contemporània de Barcelona.
 Near the museum is the mural Todos Juntos Podemos Parar el SIDA, originally created by American artist Keith Haring in 1989.

 In the southern part of the neighborhood an old wall and gate of the medieval city called Portal de Santa Madrona still exists as part of the Maritime Museum.
 The Raval is also known for its large statue of a cat by Fernando Botero, located on the Rambla del Raval.
 The city's most famous market, La Boqueria, is also situated in the Raval.

 In the eastern part of the neighborhood, Antoni Gaudí's Palau Güell is located on the Carrer Nou de la Rambla.